Rear Ported Speaker Placement (Guide)

 The point of the port is to expel air, and whether it’s placed on the front or the back isn’t nearly as important as the things that directly matter like driver & cabinet size, speaker material, bracing, the size & shape of the port itself, those sorts of things.

-Though I will caveat all of that by saying the port being located on the back of the speaker, means it’s technically closer to the wall and that can make the speaker sound fuller overall from resonance and boundaries.
+Though I will caveat all of that by saying the port being located on the back of the speaker, means it’s technically closer to the wall so it could make sound fuller overall from resonance and boundaries but it depends.

 Final Thoughts